SJSU-CMPE133-2023-Spring/ChessMate/README.md

 - Inside XAMMP app, click on admin button under the Apache module which opens a tab to localhost in your browser
 - Inside the localhost tab, go to [localhost](localhost/)/ChessMate folder and click on board.php
 - You will see the fully functional main screen
+  - from there you can register or login (all test accounts have password "pass" and the names can be seen in the Leaderboard)
+  - you can also start a new game as a registered user (or as a guest).
+To play, you actually need to open the game from at least 2 tabs.
+If you duplicate the page, please refresh one of the pages or login on one of the pages, since there is a known issue when 2 duplicated guest pages having the same id and confusing the server (both play white).
+  - if you managed to run the Stockfish in IDE - you can start a game against the engine - it should automatically find your queue and start the game.

 ### Usage